Mugisha27/React-P/README.md

 The license included for the project is under MIT License

 ## CHALLENGES FACED
-Being able to upload all the media files into the Readme file
+Being able to upload all the media files into the Readme file.

 ## FUTURE DEVELOPMENTS
 Not much beside being somehow comfortable creating a project as such.